CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 ### Feet Per Governing Skill Modifier

 The amount of feet gained/lost per dice of the governing skill dice pool, excluding the base 3 dice.
+This includes dice modifications such as from attribute governed skill modifications (i.e. skill buff effects, carry weight penalties, injuries, etc.).

 ### Using multiple Combat Movement Speeds on the same round